 7 Reasons Everyone Should Start Investing Early

-After you earn more.
+When they earn more.

-After you feel ready.
+When they feel ready.

 1. Time Is More Powerful Than Money